-3. Online quiz (10%) - due Feb 16
+3. In class quiz (10%) - Feb 13

-Instead of a structured exam, you will complete a guided online quiz, in which you will demonstrate your understanding of the AUP, experimental design, anxiety test data scoring and data interpretation.
+You will complete an open book quiz, in which you will demonstrate your understanding of the AUP, experimental design, and data interpretation.

-4. Group presentation (10%) - Mar 31 & 7 Apr
+4. Group presentation (10%) - Mar 27 & Apr 3

 You will prepare a group presentation (15min + 5 min question time) in your group of 4, in which you will outline a research proposal of a follow up experiment, in order to address any deficiencies of the experiments conducted in this class.
 Your research proposal should be novel and plausible, and designed according to the principles of good experimental design that you have learned in the course.
 A brief guideline will be provided on Quercus.